“Writing is exploration; you start from nothing and learn as you go.” — E.L. Doctorow

 I have authored stories – from pitch to print – for international publications on international development, human rights and global culture.
 Some highlights of my career include regular stories for the New Yorker, The Guardian (UK), the New York Times, Hartford Courant, the Huffington Post and magazine cover stories for The Nation, the Chicago Tribune Magazine the Boston Globe Magazine and American Lawyer.

 Besides working as a freelance journalist, I have a deep interest in the arts and culture of every place in which I live.
-To that end, after 16 years in New York, I put together NY*Confidential, a hist of hand-curated happenings for the distinguished, interested and invested Gen-X, Y, Z New Yorker.
+To that end, after 16 years in New York, I put together NY*Confidential, a curated, bi-monthly website and newsletter of happenings for the distinguished, interested and invested Gen-X, Y, Z New Yorker.